ADHD

 What is a shared care agreement for ADHD medication?

-A shared care agreement is an arrangement where the specialist manages the initial prescription and any dose titration, and then transfers ongoing prescribing and monitoring responsibility to your NHS GP.
+Once you have an ADHD diagnosis, medication is often the next step.
+Stimulant medications such as methylphenidate and lisdexamfetamine are the most commonly prescribed.
+A shared care agreement is where the specialist manages initial prescribing and dose titration, then transfers ongoing prescribing responsibility to your NHS GP.
 This is standard practice and saves you from paying for private prescriptions long-term.

 Once diagnosed, the next question is usually school support.
 See our guide to ADHD and EHCPs for how to get reasonable adjustments and, where needed, a legally-binding plan.